Are expensive flashlights worth it?

 1 – Inconsistency is the key

+Consider the good old SkyRay King.
 (Is that even a brand name, SkyRay King?).
-Back in the day, (about 6 years ago) this was a highly popular budget flashlight with about 2000 lumens output.
+Back in the day, (about 6 years ago) this was a highly popular budget flashlight with about 2,000 lumens output.
 Many people liked it.
 Budgetlightforum was all over it, and I owned one too.

-If you wanted to buy another copy of the same light 1 year later from a different source, it would be highly likely to receive a completely different one.
-When a certain flashlight became 'hot', the copy cats would be all over it.
-The quality would decrease, and you would get a copy of a copy.
+If you wanted to buy another one, 1 year after you bought your first one, you would likely receive a completely different one.
+When a certain flashlight became ‘hot’, the copycats will be all over it.
+The quality decreases, and you get a copy of a copy.

 2 – Subpar materials